timescale/docs/cloud/migrate-mst-cloud/entire-database.md

 *   Installed the PostgreSQL [`pg_dump`][pg_dump] and [`pg_restore`][pg_restore]
     utilities.
 *   Installed a client for connecting to PostgreSQL.
-These instructions use [psql][psql], but any client works.
+These instructions use [`psql`][psql], but any client works.
 *   Created a new empty database in Timescale Cloud.
 For more information, see the [Install Timescale Cloud section][install-timescale-cloud].
 Provision your database with enough space for all your data.
 *   Installed any other PostgreSQL extensions that you use.
-*   Checked that you're running the same major version of PostgreSQL on both Managed Service for TimescaleDB, and Timescale Cloud.
+*   Checked that you're running the same major version of PostgreSQL on both Timescale Cloud and Managed Service for TimescaleDB.
 For more information about upgrading PostgreSQL on Managed Service for TimescaleDB, see the [upgrading PostgreSQL section][upgrading-postgresql].
-*   Checked that you're running the same major version of TimescaleDB on both Managed Service for TimescaleDB and Timescale Cloud.
+*   Checked that you're running the same major version of TimescaleDB on both Timescale Cloud and Managed Service for TimescaleDB.
 For more information, see the [upgrading TimescaleDB section][upgrading-timescaledb].

 <highlight type="note">